* U.S. adds 157,000 jobs in January, jobless rate edges up

 The Fed repeated Wednesday that it would keep overnight rates near zero until the unemployment rate hits 6.5 percent, as long as inflation does not threaten to exceed 2.5 percent.

-The dollar rose 1.1 percent to a session high 92.80 yen late in New York trade.
-This is the greenback's best level against the yen since June 2010.
+The dollar rose 1 percent to 92.70 yen, just off a session high 92.96 yen late in New York trade.
+This is the greenback’s best level against the yen since May 2010.
 For the week, the dollar rose 2 percent and after 12 straight weeks of gains is up 16.6 percent on the Japanese currency.

 The dollar extended gains versus the yen after U.S. data showed the pace of manufacturing growth picked up in January to its highest level in nine months, while consumer sentiment unexpectedly improved in January.

 Selling the yen has become a one-way bet, with Japanese Prime Minister Shinzo Abe heaping relentless pressure on the Bank of Japan to ease monetary policy aggressively to jolt the economy out of a decade-long malaise.

 The euro rose as high as 126.96 yen, the best level since April 2010, and was last up 1.81 percent at 126.75 yen.

 News that banks will repay less than expected in European Central Bank three-year loans next week dented some demand for the euro, but losses were limited by optimism the worst of the region’s debt crisis is over.